Service Learning: Frequently Asked Questions

 I want to drop service-learning completely.
 How do I do this?

 - Check your course syllabus to determine whether service-learning is an optional or required component of your course.
-If you are in a course with optional service-learning and you choose to drop your service-learning commitment, be in contact with your service-learning site supervisor, your course instructor, and the Carlson Center about your decision.
+If you are in a course with optional service-learning and you choose to drop your service-learning commitment, contact your service-learning site supervisor, your course instructor, and the Carlson Center about your decision.
 If you are considering dropping service-learning but are unsure, feel free to talk with your course instructor or a member of the Carlson Center staff – we might be able to help address your concerns.

 When should my service-learning orientation take place?

 - Your orientation to your organization should take place during the second week of the academic quarter.
 A date and time for a service-learning orientation should be listed in your position description.
-Immediately upon completion of your online service-learning registration, you should contact your organization to confirm your attendance at the orientation.
+Immediately upon completion of your online service-learning registration, you should introduce yourself as a UW service-learning students, indicate which position you have signed up for, and contact your organization to confirm your attendance at the orientation.
 If no orientation date is listed, be in touch with your site supervisor immediately to work out a mutually agreeable time during the second week of the quarter.

 How many hours are needed to successfully complete my service-learning commitment?

-- Most service-learning commitments are three to five (or more) hours each week, and require that students commit from the second week of the quarter through the last week of classes, depending on the organization’s needs.
-Carefully review the organization’s expectations in your position description and have a conversation with your organization at the beginning of the quarter to determine the exact number of hours you will need to meet your commitment to the organization.
-Your commitment should last for the duration of the academic quarter.
+- Most service-learning commitments involve a commitment of volunteering each week from the second week of the quarter through the last week of classes, depending on the organizations interests and needs.
+These commitments usually involve three to five (or more) hours each week.
+Carefully review the organization’s expectations in your position description and have a conversation with your organization at the beginning of the quarter to determine the exact amount of time you will need to commit to the organization.
+Unless stated by the organization, your service-learning experience should not be truncated into a short period of time; rather, your commitment should last for the duration of the academic quarter, in order to maximize the experience and impact of your efforts.

 Can I earn extra credit for completing service-learning?